 Avoid impulse buys

-In times of financial hardships like those caused, for instance by layoffs or furloughs due to the pandemic, cutting back and creating a budget is a natural Do for everyone.
+In times of financial hardships like those caused, for instance by layoffs or furloughs due to the pandemic, cutting back and creating a budget is a natural Do for everyone, not just someone who wants to start a business and stay on budget.
 Just in case that you get furloughed or laid off.
 For us over 50 it may even mean to be forced to retire early.
 To stay on budget requires to avoid impulse buys successfully.
 In times, where you have a bit more than you need, a couple of impulse buy of a $20 T-shirt seems not to be a big deal.
 However, it adds up!
 It’s a big issue when you are on a budget and/or want to increase your retirement contributions or savings.